aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 The cardinality of the nameDest column however, is likely to be very high, thus regular `OneHotEncoding` would create a very wide dataset, causing either a large model or an out-of-memory exception when performing the training.
 We can instead use `OneHotHashEncoding` to reduce the dimensions and save some space.

-At this point, this is very pipelines come in to play.
-As we will have multiple transformation operations we would like to conduct, we can chain them all together in to a data processing pipeline:
+At this point, this is where pipelines come into play.
+As we will have multiple transformation operations we would like to conduct, we can chain them all together into a data processing pipeline:

     var dataProcessingPipeline = mlContext.Transforms.Categorical.OneHotEncoding("type")
                 .Append(mlContext.Transforms.Categorical.OneHotHashEncoding("nameDest"))